Jopp-gh/Obsidian-Dune84/README.md

 ### Motivation
 I am very pleased with form and function of **Dune** and hope this overhaul will benefit your overall workflow, reduce friction, improve your note-making with Obsidian.
 <br>
-Also, I hope to pay my breakfast/lunch for sharing good content with you.
-Please see the [**Buy me a coffee**](https://github.com/Jopp-gh/Obsidian-Dune84/blob/main/README.md#contribute) at bottom page.
+Also, I hope to pay my lunch for sharing good content with you.
+Please support me and see the [**Buy me a coffee**](https://github.com/Jopp-gh/Obsidian-Dune84/blob/main/README.md#contribute) at bottom page, thank you very much.
 Finally, i would be pleased to make new friends, interested in, but not limited to following unsorted knowledge fields:

 ```